mfussenegger/nvim-dap-python/README.md

 ## Installation

 - Requires [Neovim HEAD/nightly][2]
 - Requires [nvim-dap][1]
 - Requires [debugpy][3]
-- Requires a tree sitter parser for python.
-Install either via `:TSInstall python` of [nvim-treesitter][4] or manually compile the parser from [tree-sitter-python][5] and copy it into `.config/nvim/parser/`.
-- Install like any other neovim plugin
+- Install like any other neovim plugin:
+  - If using [vim-plug][6]: `Plug 'mfussenegger/nvim-dap-python'`
+  - If using [packer.nvim][7]: `use 'mfussenegger/nvim-dap-python'`

+If you want to use the test runner functionality, it additionally requires a tree sitter parser for Python.

+### Debugpy

 It is recommended to install debugpy into a dedicated virtualenv.
 To do so: